 Evaluation for solo show research and construction will include individually scheduled presentations of a research and construction portfolio.
-Presentations will be scheduled individually in early December.
+Presentations will be scheduled in early December.

-Production Task evaluation will be addressed in a deductive way, similar way to the way in which attendance affects overall evaluation.
+Production Task evaluation will be addressed in a deductive way, similar way to the way in which it was arranged in ATAP.
 Failure to adequately perform production duties will result in a 5% deduction on the final mark.

-PERFORMANCE DATES AND EVENING REHEARSALS
+PERFORMANCE DATES AND EVENING REHEARSALS: SPECULATED

-Solo Show Rehearsal Week 1 November 1-5, 2021 Solo Show Rehearsal Week 2 November 8-13, 2021 Solo Production Week November 14-20, 2021 Individual Portfolio Presentation Late November - early December 2021 Ensemble Rehearsal Week 1-3 February 28 - March19, 2022 Ensemble Production Week March 20-26, 2022 Process Essay April 7, 2022
+Solo Show coaching by appointment Week of October 29-November 4, 2023 Solo Show Rehearsal Week 1 November 6-11, 2023 Solo Production Week 2 November 12-18, 2023 Solo Portfolio Presentation Week of December 11-15, 2023 Ensemble Rehearsal Week 1-3 February 26 - March16, 2024 Ensemble Production Week March 17-23, 2024 Process Essay April 5, 2024

-^{} Individually scheduled
+\ Individually scheduled